apache/fury-site/docs/json/scala.md

 ## GraalVM Native Image

-The Scala module uses the same build-time module registration on the JVM and in a native image.
+The Scala module uses the same registration on the JVM and in a native image.
+Application models, custom codecs, and derived enum or sealed schemas must be reachable when the native image is built.
-Application models, custom codecs, and derived enum schemas must be reachable when the native image is built.
 Generate Fory codecs as part of the native-image build rather than adding general reflection configuration.
-No Scala compiler, TASTy reader, or runtime macro execution is required.